When Beloved Has ADD

 Thanks, but what do I DO about it NOW?

 While there are LOTS of parameters to even the simplest of the questions I receive, my answer is usually some flavor of the following comment:

-If your marriage is to survive, you need to come up with some solutions together that will allow the ADDer to feel lovingly supported and the non-ADDer to feel appreciated for his or her competency and support, but not like “the only grown-up in the room.”
+If your marriage is to survive, you need to come up with some solutions together that will allow the multi-flavored ADD/EFDer (neurodiverse) to feel lovingly supported and the more “vanilla-brained” partner (neurotypical) to feel appreciated for his or her competency and support, and not like “the only grown-up in the room.”

 The good news is that if you do the work, your marriage will not only survive, but will result in a relationship that is stronger and closer than the relationship of your fondest hopes and wildest dreams.